k3baah/baahxyz/about.markdown

 # Games

-- I played Tetris sprint a lot as a child (RIP Tetris Friends) and I'm still alright at it.
+- I played Tetris sprint a lot as a child (RIP Tetris Friends) and I'm still pretty good at it.
 My lowest time is something like 02:01.
 - I learned to solve a Rubik's cube in August 2020.
 My fastest solve is 01:38.39.
 - I haven't played Call of Duty in a few months, but I'm on 29 Warzone wins.
 - My highest typing speed on [10fastfingers.com](http://10fastfingers.com) is 109wpm.